-When everyone just says “yes” - avoid groupthink in retrospectives
+If everyone only says “yes” - avoid groupthink in retrospect

-Nodding, approving murmur, empty looks around the room.
-A retrospective shouldn't work like this.
-And yet, many teams report exactly such situations.
-How can it be that suddenly the opinions of five members of a team merge - without having a constructive discussion beforehand?
-In psychology this type of conformity groupthink (English Groupthink) called.
+Nodding, murmurs of agreement, empty stares across the room.
+Ideally, this is not how a retrospective should go.
+And yet, many teams report precisely such situations.
+How can it be that the opinions of five members of a team suddenly merge - without a constructive discussion having taken place beforehand?
+In psychology, this type of conformity groupthink (English Groupthink) called.

 In the worst case, group thinking can lead to wrong decisions of catastrophic proportions.
 But don’t worry: once you understand the symptoms of groupthink, what is the basis of it and how you can proceed if bad decisions are made in the team, you will be able to deal with this psychological phenomenon.